 They may just be very polite, though.

-A long, long time ago in a parallel universe (called Hurstpierpoint College, for whom I worked), I started having to look at the College’s requirements about safeguarding.
+A long, long time ago in a parallel universe (called Hurstpierpoint College, for whom I worked), I started having to look at the requirements about safeguarding.
 Don’t get me wrong: as a retired Scout Leader I was very well used to doing my utmost to ensure the safety of the younger people I came across.
 I did it by using two formulae – common decency and common sense.
-Both are attributes I possess in some measure.
 The first was inculcated into me as a child by parents, and as a Cub and a Scout.
 The second was taught by parents and school (“Don’t be silly, Richard.
 Think.”) and particularly by being in Cubs, Scouts, Southdown Motor Services, in all my other employments, by friends, by need, and as a result of my own thinking and observation.
 After all, I’ve had a lifetime to do all this research and am still learning.

 Hurst’s safeguarding requirements brought me to think about the law, and how the law differed from what was rightly regarded as de rigeur in a school.
 More and more I saw that, according to law, all human beings are equipped with two switches.
 One is switched on at the age of 16 (sex etc) and the other at 18 (drink etc).
 At this point in my reading the safeguarding requirements had been assimilated and found to equate to the common decency and common sense with which I was already programmed, and the disquiet and unfairness with which I regarded those two fictional yet legally regarded switches mounted.
 Certain legal cases whose outcome has resulted in actual mental and spiritual damage to both ‘perpetrator’ and ‘victim’ have done nothing to alleviate my concerns and, at times, anger.